-Healing-centered and trauma-informed approaches are essential for addressing the immediate needs of individuals and communities impacted by trauma.
+Healing-centered and trauma-informed approaches address the immediate needs of those impacted by trauma.
 And community-led approaches are necessary for preventing, mitigating, and addressing the root causes of trauma and creating sustainable, equitable solutions.

 Together, we can help co-create supportive conditions to help people, families, and communities succeed.